Ikeda, Hokkaido: Sister city relations

+Economy

+The economy of Ikeda is centered on agriculture.The main industry in Ikeda is producing Tokachi wine.
+Field crops are primarily beans, such as kidney beans and adzuki beans, as well as sugar beets and potatoes.
+Vegetable cultivation, such as onions and nebalister, is also increasing.
+Beef cattle are the primary livestock, but dairy farming is also practiced.

+Education

+Ikeda has one public elementary school and one public middle school operated by the town government.
+The town has one public high school operated by the Hokkaido Board of Education.

 Transportation

 Ikeda is relatively well connected to the rest of Hokkaido by public transport.
 The Super Ozora express train between Sapporo and Kushiro stops in Ikeda.
 Therefore, Ikeda has express train links to Sapporo, Chitose, Obihiro and Kushiro.
 This is especially convenient for accessing New Chitose Airport.
 There are also local trains to Obihiro (30 mins) and Kushiro (2 hours).
 The town is also connected to North East Tokachi by local bus which travels between Obihiro and Rikubetsu.
 By car route 38 is useful for accessing Obihiro and the highway to Sapporo is useful for longer journeys.